-Spacing Symbols and stacking
+Spacing symbols and stacking

+So to keep our spacings consistent and limited, we want to use Sketch’s symbols.
 This will allow us to switch quickly between our different predefined spacing blocks to and see the impact on our design.
 The issue we were having was that when you changed a symbol – for instance, a 16x16 spacing block to a 32x32 spacing block –you would have to right click and press set to original size every time.
 Not very efficient, is it?

-But thanks to Geert, our in-house Sketch plugin master, we found a way to trigger the “set to original size” whenever we change a spacing symbol to a new symbol.
+But thanks to Geert, our Sketch plugin master, we found a way to trigger the “set to original size” whenever we change a spacing symbol to a new symbol.
 And of course, this will only happen when we change a spacing symbol and not when we change other symbols – that would create all kinds of problems!
 Oh, and as a little extra: the layer name is also automatically updated to match the name of the new symbol.

 Thanks to this little workaround, we can now easily changes spacings in our designs!
-Using symbols for spacings forces us to limit our spacings to a fixed set, and Anima App makes our design react accordingly, so we don’t have to manually change our layout everytime we change a spacing or add some extra copy.
+Using symbols for spacings forces us to limit our spacings to a fixed set, and Anima App makes our design react accordingly, so we don’t have to manually change our layout every time we change a spacing or add some extra copy.

-Another tip: you can toggle between the visibility of the spacings by using the show bounding boxer plugin
+Another tip: you can toggle between the visibility of the spacings by using the show bounding boxer plugin.